An academic-community partnership: building relationships and capacity to address childhood lead poisoning

 Digital Object Identifier (DOI)

 Serrell, Nancy; Caron, Rosemary M.; Fleishman, Bethany; and Robbins, Emily D., "An academic-community partnership: building relationships and capacity to address childhood lead poisoning" (2009).
-Health Management and Policy Scholarship.
+Progress in Community Health Partnerships: Research, Education, and Action.
 22.

 Copyright © 2009 The Johns Hopkins University Press